rvbug/cookie-ml/README.md

 reports - Once you clean your data, you might want extract/send the processed data to s3 or 3rd party tool

-plots - store all your graphs in png/jpg format here
+plots - All your graphs in png/jpg, can be used during your presentation, publising papers or documentation

 notebook - All your jupyter notebooks which is used during your experiement/research phase
  * research - to store all your artifacts, notes, links.
 It will be used later below
  * model - to store your params, model during your expermient phase
  * project_name_EDA_ML_Experiements.ipynb - filename is same as project name passed via arguments in approach 2
  * project_name.ipynb - Final code lives here.
-For more info on structuring your DS and ML project, read my blog `here`
  * data - contains all the data

 models - to store all the models you have trained with many hyper paramaters

 logs - stores the application log, this can be used consumed by tools Promethus and Grafana

-docs - in *4.1* you had stored your artifacts, it could be used to create beautiful docs
+docs - during your research above, all your artifacts can be used to create beautiful docs

 data - to store all data
   * train - For training you model